 The fundamental notions of quantum theory and thermodynamics indicate that a crystal should be regarded as an assembly of an immense number of oscillators whose energy states are quantised and which form a system in thermodynamic equilibrium.
 They also indicate that the spectroscopic properties and the thermal behaviour of crystals stand in the closest relation to each other.
 We are thus left with the problem of discovering and enumerating the oscillators of the different sorts comprised in the crystal and of determining their scheme of energy levels.
-This may be done by methods analogous to those which have proved successful in the field of molecular spectroscopic properties and thermal behaviour of crystals.
+This may be done by methods analogous to those which have proved successful in the field of molecular spectroscopy.
+The results obtained are in perfect agreement with the observed spectroscopic properties and thermal behaviour of crystals.